 As women, there are very few things that make us crawl into bed and curl up into a fetal position.
-One of those is abdominal pain caused by menstruation, a.k.a.
-CRAMPS, oh, and the sheer exhaustion that shows up during period time.
+One of those is period pain, oh, and the sheer exhaustion that shows up during period time.

-Menstrual cramps happen for a variety of reasons, but most often it’s linked to a diet lacking in key nutrients (a lack of magnesium is a common occurrence, hello chocolate cravings!).
-Speaking of diet, there is an omega 3/omega 6 ratio connection as well.
+Menstrual cramps happen for a variety of reasons, but most often it’s linked to chronic inflammation that is caused by a diet lacking in key nutrients (a lack of magnesium is a common occurrence) and chronic stress.

-I wanted to share this delightful herbal concoction I created specifically to ease the pain of menstrual cramping and basically herbologically Jedi-mind your body right back to a functional state.
+I wanted to share this delightful herbal concoction I created specifically to ease the pain of menstrual cramping and basically transport your body right back to a functional state.

 - 1/2 teaspoon anise, crushed